 Because, showers are great.
 Every home needs a bathtub bath.
-But, if you’ve got two bathtubs and no walk-in shower, then you’re just not living life to the fullest.
+But, if you’ve got two or more bathtubs in your home and no walk-in shower, then you’re just not living life to the fullest.

 Is it easy to convert a tub to a walk in shower?
 Not necessarily.
 But is it super difficult?
 Usually not.
 Worst case, you may need to get some jackhammering done to widen out drain access through a concrete foundation.
 And, smacking a cast iron tub into pieces for demo removal will take awhile.
 But compared to a long gym day, swinging sledges and pneumatic hammers offers the same workout with way more productive results.